Monday 20 February 2023

 To learn to ride the dragon is the secret to sincere transformation, reconciliation, and wholeness.
 Having these integral parts work together instead of against each other, we harness their power and might to our favour — perhaps through art and creativity, showing vulnerability, or for developing empathy towards fellow humans.
 Verily, befriending our darkness is to own our truth and to embody our higher, wholesome self.
 It has the extraordinary ability to propel us forward toward a brighter existence.
 And those who have walked through the fire of their own hell and survived it tend to leave sparks of light wherever they go.

-Tamed dragons also make great transportation and are capable of taking us to undreamed of heights.
+Tamed dragons also tend to develop wings, so they make great transportation and are capable of taking us to undreamed of heights.

 “Be careful when you cast out your demons that